Nexardus/LTP_Project/DATASETS.md

 To offset this, we discard samples with labels that are not easily mapped to the MAFALDA labels, to ensure that the used samples are less ambiguous.
 Only using e.g., ElecDeb is also problematic because it only contains ~5 unique ish labels.
 Label casting is based on Table 3 in the MAFALDA paper.

+Overall, the annotations in all datasets are very subjective.
+This is a fundamental limitation, and is also present in MAFALDA.